ros2-gbp/automatika_embodied_agents-release/docs/examples/index.md

-# Examples ✨
+# Recipes ✨

-Welcome to the **_EmbodiedAgents_ Examples** section!
+Welcome to the **_EmbodiedAgents_ Recipes** section!

 Here you’ll find a curated set of short, focused tutorials that demonstrate how to use **EmbodiedAgents** to build real-world robotic capabilities through its modular architecture.
-These examples illustrate how perception, language, planning, memory, and control can be integrated to build powerful embodied systems.
+These _recipes_ illustrate how perception, language, planning, memory, and control can be integrated to build powerful embodied systems.

 Each tutorial walks through one or more [components](../basics/components.md) (e.g., LLM, SpeechToText etc.), and is designed to be run end-to-end.
 We recommend going through them in order, especially if you're new to the framework.